Surgeon General Jerome Adams may be the nicest guy in the Trump administration. But is that what America needs right now?

 Trump had been playing down the threat from the virus, even saying it would just go away as the weather warmed.
 Now his handpicked national doctor was being labeled an enabler of Trump’s false assessments.

-Adams was trying to be “light,” he says, and draw attention to deaths caused by the flu, which at the time exponentially outpaced covid-19 mortality figures in the United States, but were soaring abroad.
+Adams was trying to be “light,” he says, and draw attention to deaths caused by the flu, which at the time exponentially outpaced covid-19 mortality figures in the United States, though the latter were soaring abroad.
 He still doesn’t think he was being “dismissive” of the virus.
-But as the death toll rose in the months to follow — and criticism of Trump’s many false and tepid response increased — Adams’s tweet wasn’t going away.
+But as the death toll rose in the months to follow — and criticism of Trump’s many false and tepid responses increased — Adams’s tweet wasn’t going away.

 “Everything is more complicated than a tweet,” Adams says.
 “Every projection we’ve had on this has been wrong. . . .
 No one has been 100 percent right on covid.”